chrisjim316/PenPal/README.md

 ```
 expo start
 ```
-5. Click 'i' on your keyboard to launch ios simulator
+5. Click 's' on your keyboard on the command line to sign in expo using the credentials below

-Credentials for expo.io
 ```
 Username: chrisjim316
 Password: m0vefast
 ```

+5. Click 'i' on your keyboard on the command line to launch ios simulator

+6. Click 'Back to Expo Home'

+7. If not signed in yet, use the credentials above

+8. Click 'projects' and click 'PenPal (@chrisjim316)'